 As a fan of the TV show CASTLE, I loved that the pilot episode of MAGNUM PI (2018) started with the characters reading the exploits of themselves in a book.
 It explained how it was we first saw Thomas Magnum in space, skydiving into North Korea.

 And served as a teaser for what was a perfectly fine hour of television, especially on a Monday night.

-I expected a fun, light romp to replace the Monday night vacancy voided by ELEMENTARY last week.
+I expected a fun, light romp to replace the Monday night vacancy voided by ELEMENTARY.
 Magnum PI might not be everyone’s cup of tea, but as someone who doesn’t remember much of the material from the original, I’m good with the show.